 to find a John Foy office near you

-If the person driving your car has their own auto insurance policy, their coverage may act as a secondary insurance to yours.
+If the person driving your car has their own auto insurance policy, their coverage may act as secondary insurance to yours.
 However, it’s an auto insurance myth that a non-owner driver is fully responsible.
 Your own auto insurance would still be considered the primary coverage.

 For example, say another person driving your car causes a car accident.
 Since they were at fault in your car, your insurance is responsible for the damages.
 But your policy only covers the damages up to a certain dollar amount.
 If the costs of the accident are more than your policy limit, then the insurance of the person driving your car may cover what’s left.